-- Input select the type of input signal to the unit from the Input pulldown as Composite, Y/C, Beta, SMPTE, SDI, Bars, or Checkfield. - Comb Mode use this control set the type of comb filtering desired from 3-Line or 5-Line. - Setup Removal use this control to indicate the presence of setup on the input (in 525 mode only, grayed out in 625).
-Select On for setup removal or Off for no setup removal. - Signal Mute the signal muting control affects the behavior of the module when the video input (either analog or SDI) is lost or interrupted.
-Set the control for one of the following conditions:
+- Input select the type of input signal to the unit from the Input pulldown as Composite, Y/C, Beta, or SMPTE. - Setup Removal use this control to indicate the presence of setup on the input (in 525 mode only, grayed out in 625).
+Select On for setup removal or Off for no setup removal. - Comb Mode set this control for the type of comb filtering desired from 3 Line or 5 Line.